 We’re cheating a little bit with this one, as it was posted in late 2016, but it really picked up steam in 2017 and was one of our most-read posts from the past year, clearly resonating with many of you.
 This post talks about the wide range of experiences women in business and technology, including women leaders from Progress, shared at an event hosted by our CEO, Yogesh Gupta.

 The healthcare industry is in the process of reinventing itself, investing ambitiously in technology to help deliver better, patient-centric care.
 Health Clouds are one big way they’re doing that.
-Read our thoughts after attending one of the leading technology-focused healthcare conferences—and these universal takeaways around new uses for technology apply far beyond any single industry.

 The technology behind chatbots is exploding in popularity, and there’s a good chance you have either recently implemented one or are considering doing so in the future.
 However, there’s a bigger question to consider around what the application of the future will look like, what the UX will be, and how you can be flexible enough to be ready for the changes while still delivering an amazing experience today.
 You can check out our thoughts on the current and future state of the market.